fastforwardlabs/ff14_blog/_posts/2020-07-22-QA-for-Specialized-Data.md

 categories: [domain adaptation, transfer learning, specialized datasets, QA, medical QA]
 ---

 Implementing an IR QA system in the real-world is a nuanced affair.
-As we’ve been [writing about our QA journey](http://qa.fastforwardlabs.com), we began to wonder: how well would a Reader trained on SQuAD2.0 perform on a real-world corpus?
+As we got deeper into [our QA journey](http://qa.fastforwardlabs.com), we began to wonder: how well would a Reader trained on SQuAD2.0 perform on a real-world corpus?
 And what if that corpus were highly specialized - perhaps a collection of legal contracts, financial reports, or technical manuals?
 In this post, we describe our experiments designed to highlight how to adapt Transformer models to specialized domains, and provide guidelines for practical applications.

 ![]({{ site.baseurl }}/images/post5/morning-brew-D-3g8pkHqCc-unsplash.jpg)
 Photo by [Morning Brew](https://unsplash.com/@morningbrew?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](unsplash.com)